Is Full the End of Associations?

 It’s perfectly respectable to be an Associate professor.
 For the last decade plus (plus) I’ve quite enjoyed being just that.
 But it’s a “mid” level rank.
 ChatGPT actually used this term “mid” to define my position.
 (I love when A.I. and slang collide.)

 “Mid” has a neither here not there status.
-One isn’t supposed to hang out too long in mid-land.
-You’re supposed to keep moving up.
+You aren’t meant to hang out too long in mid-land.
+You’re supposed to keep moving.
+Up.
 To “Full.”

-It takes considerable work to make it to this level but there are good reasons to want to be Full.
+It takes considerable work to make it to this next, last level in the academic ladder.
+And there are good reasons to want to be Full.
 Full comes with a (modest) salary bump and (also modest) prestige.

-Still, the term lacks poetry.
+Still, the term “full” lacks poetry.
 A reward for moving up is to get stuffed?
 To have had enough?
 Of what?
+I’m moved by “associate” and motivated by professor.
+But “full” just doesn’t inspire.

-The majority of professors in the United States are “Full” professors.
-There are 26.4% of these highest-ranked professors in American colleges and universities.
-22.7% of us are Associates.
+And yet there are a lot of full professors out there.
+They make up a small majority of the academic workforce.
+26.4% of these highest-ranked professors teach in American colleges and universities while 22.7% of us are Associates.
 This surprised me.

-Everyone I seem to know (well) in academe is either differently ranked–a lecturer, an adjunct (see above about labor)–or they’re like me, an Associate.
+I’m surprised by this because everyone I seem to know (well) in academe is either differently ranked–a lecturer, an adjunct (see above about labor)–or they’re like me, an Associate.
+These are the scholars I write with, the colleagues I committee alongside.
 What do we have in common?
 Well all of us are more likely to be mentors, directors of programs and projects, and…women, as this 2023 Inside Higher Education reports.
-My experience tells me another shared trait is that we’re “associative.”
+My experience tells me another shared trait is that we’re all pretty “associative.”
 We work independently on research and teaching but we also spend a good part of our energy trying to connect our scholarship to each other, to students, to communities not necessarily fully engaged with or embraced by higher education.
 In my case, that means organizing around K-12 literacy access.
 In one of my colleague’s case, it means helping to set up urban gardens, something she knows about because of her studies in sustainability.

 Not Me On Social Media